carveler/Revieu/README.md

 Create this app for Japanese who is new or live in Europe. when I first came to Germany,

-I have no idea which product to buy in supermarket or Drugstore.
+I have no idea which product to buy at supermarket or drugstore.

 With this app you can the product and see the reviews from other Japanese who lives in europe.